Ironikus/wp-webhooks/readme.txt

 * Create users and posts via external webhooks on your website (Custom post types supported)
 * Send data on login, register, update, new post, update post and more
+* Send data on custom WordPress hook calls
 * Add multiple Webhooks for each trigger and also for the actions
 * Test all of the available triggers with a single click
 * Test all of the available actions within the plugin
+* Advanced settings for each webhook trigger url
 * Fully translatable and ready for multilingual sites
 * Full WPML Support
 * Advanced Developer Hooks